- The Wattersons' last name is a reference to Calvin and Hobbes creator Bill Watterson.

-- When the kids realize the con, Darwin scream that "it's a trap!".
+- When the kids realize the con, Darwin screams that "it's a trap!".

 - Unlike most of the references, Colin and Felix mention whether dragons and superheroes will reach mainstream popularity.
 They quickly realize those things already did, which is a nod to things such as Game of Thrones and the Marvel Cinematic Universe.

 - One of the funny faces Darwin and Gumball make while playing with their sister looks a lot like Eneru's Wild Take in One Piece.